Leveraging Post Hoc Context for Faster Learning in Bandit Settings with Applications in Robot-Assisted Feeding: LEVERAGING POST HOC CONTEXT

 \section{LEVERAGING POST HOC CONTEXT}

-In general, we propose augmenting the traditional contextual bandit setting with an action-independent $d_p$-dimension post hoc context vector $p_t$ (haptic force-torque feedback in our setting) observable after selecting the action $a_t$.
+In general, we propose augmenting the conventional contextual bandit setting with an action-independent $d_p$-dimension post hoc context vector $p_t$ (haptic force-torque feedback in our setting) observable after selecting the action $a_t$.
 We can justify this inclusion as follows: At each time step, assume there exists some hidden state $z_t$ (for example, all the information describing an unripe banana slice).
 In our setting, the context $c_t$ (e.g., the picture of the food) and the post hoc context $p_t$ (e.g., haptic parameters only available after the action is taken) are just alternate representations of this underlying state (e.g., we can name the food item by either looking at it or touching it).
 Therefore, if there exists some function $h$ that maps the state onto the loss vector, then there should also exist functions $f$ and $g$ that map the context and post hoc context respectively onto that same loss vector.
 In other words, we assume $\E[l_t] = h(z_t) = f(c_t) = g(p_t)$.

 This augmentation maps neatly onto the bite acquisition setting.
-At each round $t=1, \dots, T$, the interaction protocol consists of \begin{enumerate} \item{\em Context observation.} The user selects a food item to acquire.
+At each round $t=1, \dots, T$, the interaction protocol consists of \begin{compactenum} \item{\em Context observation.} The user selects a food item to acquire.
 We observe an RGBD image containing the single discrete food item (detected using RetinaNet \cite{2017Lin}).
 We pass this through SPANet \cite{gordon2020adaptive} which returns the visual context $c_t \in \R^{2048}$. \item{\em Action selection.} The algorithm selects a discrete manipulation strategy $a_t \in \mathcal{A} = \{1, 2, \dotsc, K\}$.
 In our initial implementation, $K=6$, matching a subset of the taxonomy of manipulation strategies from \cite{bhattacharjee2018food}.
-Action execution is detailed in Section \ref{sec:onrobot}. \item{\em Bandit loss observation.} The environment provides a binary loss $l_t(c_t)[a_t] \in \{0, 1\}$, where $l_t = 0$ corresponds to the robot successfully acquiring the single desired food item. \item{\em Post hoc context observation.} During action execution, time series force and torque data is passed through HapticNet, a small feedforward neural network from \cite{2019Gallenberger} designed to classify food into ``hard'', ``medium'', ``soft'', and ``hard-skin'' haptic categories.
-The output is the softmax-ed vector $p_t \in \R^{4}$.
-Importantly, the hardness of the food is intrinsic, independent of the action. \end{enumerate}
+Action execution is detailed in Section \ref{sec:onrobot}. \item{\em Bandit loss observation.} The environment provides a binary loss $l_t(c_t)[a_t] \in \{0, 1\}$, where $l_t = 0$ corresponds to the robot successfully acquiring the single desired food item. \item{\em Post hoc context observation.} During action execution, time series force and torque data is passed through HapticNet (described below) to create the haptic context $p_t \in \R^{4}$. \end{compactenum}